 Sundays With The Christianists Special Report: Great Artist Jon McNaughton Wrote A Novel About God, Angels, And Good Posture

-McNaughton's introduction gives you a taste of what you're in for:
+McNaughton's introduction [archive link] gives you a taste of what you're in for:

 I had been thinking for some time about writing an autobiography for my children and posterity to try and document the many outrageous and incredible experiences I have had throughout my life ...
 This story was just too good to keep to myself.
 My life has been a fantasy/science fiction novel with a twist.